Fitness enthusiasts think outside the gym during coronavirus

 Many are turning to online classes, grabbing bleach bottles as makeshift weights, or taking cues from YouTube challenges showing how to do crunches with furniture or turn a kitchen floor into a treadmill by soaping up the tiling.

-LaTart's yoga and warrior sculpting instructors at Life Time Fitness in Minneapolis are still teaching classes.
+LaTart's yoga and warrior sculpting instructors at Life Time in Minneapolis are still teaching classes.
 They've just moved them from the gym to cyberspace, where they are livestreaming instructions from their website.
 LaTart says knowing he can still participate in the classes is keeping him sane.

 "I like the idea that this is something that's normal," the 38-year-old radio producer said.
 "This is someone I know.
 This is something that's familiar."

-Beth Berglin, 40, director of a charity in Miami, was used to going to boot camp-style classes four mornings a week until last Thursday when she and her husband decided to stay at home as much as possible.
-Her gym closed over the weekend, but she is staying active through online classes from Burn Boot Camp.
+Beth Berglin, 40, a director at a charity in Miami, was used to going to boot camp-style classes four mornings a week until authorities began urging residents to avoid gatherings and she her husband decided to stay at home as much as possible.
+Her gym closed earlier this month, but she is staying active through online classes from Burn Boot Camp.

 "Part of the reason we exercise is to have that mental break," she said.
 "I can't imagine getting through this without having some form of physical activity."

-Note: This story corrects the style on company name obè.
-It has been edited to clarify that Berglin stopped going to the gym earlier this month.